git-ritesh/youtube-webpage-clone/intro-to-html/Lesson 7/README.md

   - `object-fit` : determines what happens if the size we provide exceeds the image dimensions.

-  - object-fit : cover : this tells the image to cover the area we had set but it also gonna keep its shape.
+  - `object-fit : cover;` - this tells the image to cover the area we had set but it also gonna keep its shape.

   - But, the area might not be big enough to show the whole image which may or may not be ok depending on what we wanna do.